-Key college application deadlines for fall 2025
+Key college application deadlines for 2026

 Key takeaways